lucasmazza/lucasmazza.github.io/content/posts/2015-09-22-custom-elements.md

 ---
 date: "2015-09-22"
-summary: An example on moving from jQuery plugins into Web Components, minus the hype
+description: An example on moving from jQuery plugins into Web Components, minus the hype
 title: Sane usage of Custom Elements
 ---